Don’t you just love online shopping?

 What can we take from all this?

-Very few people buy products online before deciding to purchase something.
+Very few people decide to purchase products online before reading reviews.

 They are brave and reckless and I wish I could live life on the edge like them too.